A1wol/Cancer-Data-Manipulation/README.md

-# pros-project
+Cancer data analysis using Vue 3 and Apex Charts.

-Data manipulation using Vue 3
+Filling missing table rows based on rows with the same decision value.

 ## Project setup
 ```